projf/projf-explore/fpga-ad-astra/README.md

 ## Xilinx Vivado Build

-To create a Vivado project for the **Digilent Arty** (original or A7-35T); clone the projf-explore git repo, then start Vivado and run the following in the tcl console:
+To create a Vivado project for the **Digilent Arty** (original or A7-35T); clone the projf-explore git repo, then start Vivado and run the following in the Tcl console:

 ```tcl
 cd projf-explore/fpga-ad-astra/xc7/vivado